 North Carolina is home to 775 life science companies, and with steady long-term growth, the industry employs more than 67,000 North Carolinians.
-The sector continues to be a major economic driver for the state and Raleigh-Durham region.
-The solid relationship between educational and private institutions have facilitated the recruitment and retainment of talent across the area.
+The sector continues to be a major economic driver for the state and the Raleigh-Durham region.

+The solid relationship between educational and private institutions has facilitated the recruitment and retainment of talent across the area.
 North Carolina leads the country in vaccine manufacturing and now has the world's largest concentration of contract research organizations.
-North Carolina is one of just 10 states with a "specialized" employment concentration in three or more life science sub-sectors.
+North Carolina is one of just 10 states with a "specialized" employment concentration in three or more life science subsectors.
 The Raleigh-Durham region's rich talent pool, strong economic fundamentals and proximity to universities have attracted major companies to the area.
 Research Triangle Park is the largest research park in North America and is home to industry leaders such as Syngenta, Bayer, IQVIA and Biogen.
-As the world grapples with the COVID-19 pandemic-the biggest public health crisis in a century-biotech employment is increasing and the Triangle region is experiencing heavy demand for biomanufacturing and lab space.
+Biotech employment continues to increase as the world grapples with the COVID-19 pandemic, and the Triangle region is experiencing heavy demand for biomanufacturing and lab space.